amd112/clusteringEthics/index.md

 ## Approaches to Humanitarianism

-Even within the set of prevalent humanitarian organizations, there's debate on how to effectively approach humanitarianism.
-Groups like Medecins Sans Frontieres (MSF) and the International Committee of the Red Cross (ICRC) place significant value on their principles of neutrality.
-Other groups hold fundamentally contrary beliefs that to make change humanitarian organizations need to act humanitarian-political organizations.
+Within the set of prevalent humanitarian organizations there's debate on how to effectively approach humanitarianism.
+Groups like Medecins Sans Frontieres (MSF) and the International Committee of the Red Cross (ICRC) place significant value on principles of neutrality.
+Other groups hold the fundamentally contrary belief that change can best be made through political action.

-Fundamentally, all humanitarian groups lie under an umbrella of groups who intend to promote human welfare.
-The debate lies in how to categorize within that umbrella, with divisions created due to differences in belief of how to best embody the goal of promoting human welfare.

-Though the differences in values seem vast - how can groups on opposite ends of neutrality be promoting the same ideals? - small tweaks in our how we individually value things can result in extreme differences in approach.
+Humanitarianism fundamentally aims to promote human welfare.
+The debate lies primarily in how to best achieve that goal.
+Though differences in values seem vast small tweaks in our how we individually value things can result in extreme differences in approach.
+In many ways  groups on opposite ends of neutrality hold many of the same ideals.

 These organizations will likely all agree that humanitarian work is good, and are trying to do as much as they can with the limited resources they have.
-In a world that collectively has finite resources (and allocates a very small portion of those resources towards humanitarian work) the goal should be to focus on work that does the most good possible with the resources available.
+In a world that has finite resources and allocates a very small portion of those resources towards humanitarian work the goal is to do the most good possible with the fewest resources.

 ## Cause-Prioritization

-Many groups have devoted themselves entirely to the idea of optimizing humanitarianism.
-Research organizations, think tanks, and social movements like The Center for Effective Altruism, 80,000 Hours, Charity Science, the Future of Humanity Institute, and giveWell have done research on which humanitarian groups are most effective, what careers contribute the most to humanitarian goals, and what realms of humanitarianism would benefit the most from further work.
+In order to use resources more effectively many groups have devoted themselves to the idea of optimizing humanitarianism.
+Research organizations, think tanks, and social movements like The Center for Effective Altruism, 80,000 Hours, Charity Science, The Future of Humanity Institute, and giveWell have done research on which humanitarian groups are most effective, what careers contribute the most to humanitarian goals, and what realms of humanitarianism would benefit the most from further work.

-This work exists under the term 'cause-prioritization' and is thought to be important due to its ability to uncover differences in how effective different causes are, therefore leading to much more effective long term humanitarian work.
+These groups hope that 'cause-prioritization' research will help lead to more effective long term humanitarian work.

-Within the large umbrella of humanitarianism an incredible diversity of approaches exist, from groups dedicated to creating art in war zones to groups distributing eye wear in the global south.
+Within the umbrella of humanitarianism an incredible diversity of approaches exist, from groups dedicated to creating art in war zones to groups distributing eye wear in the global south.
 This reflects the diversity in thought of how to best improve lives globally.
-Even within the group of cause-prioritization organizations, many different conclusions are reached on which approaches best execute humanitarianism.
+Unfortunately, the conclusions of cause-prioritization research is as varied as the organization they investigate.

 The reasons for differing opinion among cause prioritization organizations isn't often discussed.
 Given all groups tend to focus on quantifying three areas of each cause area (importance, tractability, and uncrowdedness) shouldn't they all reach the same conclusions?

 ## Quantifying Values

-The most difficult problem in quantifying ideas that are distinctly human is incorporating, and explicitly defining, the tremendous amount of data that humans subconciously consider when thinking about abstract ideas.
-When we think about our values, we rely on past experience, set beliefs, things that we may not even conciously realize are important until pointed out.
-When quantifying value, there are unfathomable numbers of variables that *could* be included, and the concious choices researchers make on which ideas to include create an approximation of human value that may leave out crucial factors, and may not be appropriate for people with different sets of values.
+The most difficult problem in quantifying distinctly human ideas is explicitly defining the tremendous amount of data that humans subconciously consider when thinking about abstract ideas.
+When we think about our values, we rely on past experience, set beliefs, and may not even conciously realize it.
+When quantifying any abstract value, there are unfathomable numbers of variables that *could* be included.
+The concious choices researchers make on which values to include in their analysis creates an approximation of human value based on their beliefs.
+The choices they make may not be appropriate for people with different sets of values.

-An example of a polarizing cause is artificial intelligence safety research.
-Currently ranked as The Center for Effective Altriusim's top cause area, as it is considered one of the more likely existential risks.
-Given the number of potential humans that could exist in the future far outnumbers the number people currently alive, and the belief that there is no "moral difference between .. a life today and one in a hundred years", even a very low probability of extinction would warrant putting significant funding towards this work, due to the magnitude of the potential effect.
-The conclusion, though sound, doesn't acknowledge that humans tend to value in the future under a significant discount rate, or that some may not put a strong inherent value on the long term survival of humanity, especially when comparing it to the suffering currently ongoing.

-To accurately measure value for individuals, a near infinite set of knobs defining how we value things relative to each other would need to be defined.
+To create a measure of how much value an idea holds for a given individual, a near infinite set of knobs defining how we personaly value things realtive to each other would need to be defined and tweaked.
+For any given issue many small definitions of value are involved, as well as the relationships those value systems have.
 Do we value a life today the same as a life in 100 years?
 Do we value reducing pain of a terminal patient equally to healing a patient who wasn't in pain?
 Does intervineing in disease through proventative care carry the same value as curing a patient who already has the disease?
 Is a human life worth the same amount as an animal's life?
+It is questions like this, and the relative value we place on different aspects of human life that lead to the large differences in humanitarian approaches, the best example being the deeply felt convictions on both sides of the neutrality debate.

+Given the ability to estimate the value of a given outcome, the value of a given action is a function of the value of the potential outcomes, as weighted by the probability of them occuring.
+Expected value is a simple measure, despite the complexities of calculating its inputs.

+Nonetheless, expected value is the measure used by most cause-prioritization groups to investigate cause importance and the potential for improvement in a cause area.
+Despite the validity of the measure, it is entirely dependent on what is chosen for inputs.

+The Center for Effective Altriusm recently ranked artificial intelligence safety research as a top cause area.
+Artificial inteligence was ranked as one of the most likely existential risks.
+Given that the number of potential humans that could exist in the future far outnumbers the number people currently alive, along with the premise that there is no "moral difference between .. a life today and one in a hundred years", the magnitude of the moral implications is enormous.
+Even with a minisculte probability of extinction, enormity of the implications warrany putting significant funding towards this are.

+Though these conclusions are logical, they are dependent on the value system placing equal moral importance on life today and the far future.
+Humans tend to value future revards at a high discount rate, and some may not even put stock in the inherent value of long term survival of humanity.
+Either of these differences in value would significantly alter the conclusion, despite the consistency and validity of their methods.

-In the context of contributing to humanitarian work, we have the goal of optimizing our donations by considering how to optimize improvement in the context of our  value 'knob' settings.
+In the context of humanitarian work, we have the goal of optimizing work in the context of our value 'knob' settings.
 Do we value focusing on a specific location?
 Do we focus on number of lives saved?
 Do we focus on dignity in aid?
 But most of all, how do we find a way to quantify those differences?
-Once those differences are found how can we use that information to classify people's opinions in order to better find who to donate to?
+What can those differences reveal to us about the way groups differentiate themselves?

 ## Dangers of Dependence on Quantifications

-In the expanding space of big data, it's becoming increasingly attractive to generate auto-quantified practices that streamline decision making and value judgements.
-These tools are extremely useful, both for the time they can save, and the theoretical benefit of an even playing field as models treat all data the same.
+In the expanding space of big data, it's becoming increasingly attractive to generate auto-quantifying practices that streamline decision making and the need for human value judgements.
+These tools are extremely useful, both for the time they can save and the theoretical benefit of an even playing field where models treat all data the same.

 The danger in using data to make judgements lies in how we are able to interpret and contextualize data.
 Fundamentally all computational predictive and explanatory models, from a simple linear regression to complex black box machine learning models, are trained to mimic the data they are fed with.
 Models find patterns in the data they've been given, but also only look for patterns in the data in the specific form they've been asked to find.
-These dangers have already played out in the real world with models reinforcing selective policing, inequitable jail time recommendations,
+These dangers have already played out in the real world with models reinforcing selective policing, recommending inequitable jail time, and inaccurately idenfiying minority faces.
+These models are not inherently biased - they've been trained to follow the biases that currently play out in society.
+Models can be tools for equity, or the justification and formalization of human bias.

 In the words of statstician George Box, "all models are wrong, but some are useful."
 Care needs to be taken in interpreting the blind spots and useful aspects of all models.

-# Defining Value <a name="value"></a>

-## Past Methods and Contexts

-## Clustering

 # Goals <a name="goals"></a>

+~WTF AM I TRYING TO SHOW???~

 # Methods <a name="methods"></a>

 ## Data Scraping

-In order to create a text corpus that best describes the motivations of NGOs in the global health and development realms, data was scraped from the GuideStar database, containing the self-reported mission statements for NGOs.
+In order to create a text corpus that best describes the motivations of NGOs in the global health and development realms, data was scraped containing the self-reported mission statements for NGOs.
-Limited by the time it takes to scrape extensive data, as well as the scope of interest of this project, data was scraped for organizations that appeared under the search terms “international public health”, “global health”, or ‘“international development” and “health”’.

-Consider scraping here if time runs out: “https://library.duke.edu/research/subject/guides/ngo_guide/ngo_database”
+To create a defined corpus, missions were scraped for NGOs holding General Consultive Status with the United Nations Economic and Social Council, as well as for NGOs mentioned on the pages of those holding General Consultive Status.

+Scraping was done through Wikipedia.
+By first collecting the organization names from the UNESC website, it was possible to automatically paginate through the respective pages on Wikipedia.
+In order to approximate similar categories of statements for each group, only sections titled 'Purpose', 'Mission', 'Founding', 'Principles', or 'Philosophy' were scraped.
+Section titles were fuzzy matched, meaning that sections could be identified that had similar but not exact titles.
+The fuzzy matching algorithm used prioritises sequence of lettering, and secondarily the set and number of letters.
+This means that 'Mission Statement', a phrase adding text at the end, would likely be considered a close match for 'Mission', while 'Miss*ing Opin*ion', a phrase adding text in the middle, and 'I miss gin', an anagram, would be considered a poor match.

 ## Data Munging